MiriamT/learn-react/session3.md

 > **Assignment:** Read more about [SPAs](https://en.wikipedia.org/wiki/Single-page_application).

-## Class Component state vs Functional Component hooks
+## Class Components vs Function Components

-React offers 2 ways to manage state:
+React components can be defined in 2 ways:

-1. a `state` object that exists in Class components (components that extend from `React.Component`)
+1. `Class Components` - JavaScript classes that extend from `React.Component`
-2. state variables injected into Functional components via the `useState` hook
+2. `Function Components` - JavaScript functions that accept a `props` object and returns a React element

+In general, React Function components are simpler to write than Class components and have most of the same functionality when used with React hooks.
+Try creating your components first as Function components and then upgrade them to Class components later if needed.

 ### Class Component State